ThomasKrauss/Reconnect/README.md

 For the detailed installation informations, check the file Install-instructions.md

 For a summary of all things you may want to test, check the file Run-cheat-sheet.md

-For a detailed account on each of the features, you may want to read <a href="http://www.vagrant-coder.com/reconnect/english/Results.html">this</a>.

 Vocabulary
 ----------